NFL on Westwood One Sports: Availability

 For all other weeks, within 75 miles of a team's stadium, only stations the team or its flagship station contracts with can carry those games, regardless if the team is home or away.
 Thus, any competing station that carries Westwood One broadcasts cannot air those games- for instance, any time the New York Jets are playing on Sunday or Monday nights, their games do not air on New York City's Westwood One affiliate, WFAN, as exclusive rights to the game broadcast lie with the Jets' flagship WEPN-FM (In the case of the Sunday doubleheaders, most stations can opt for an alternate national broadcast from the Sports USA Radio Network or, beginning in 2009, Compass Media Networks.)
 This rule applies to Toronto, Canada whenever the Buffalo Bills play nationally.
 (However, in the case of Toronto, the same station affiliates with both the Bills radio network and Dial Global, which means the only difference is which broadcast team the station uses).
 For a time before the most recent moves of the Los Angeles Chargers and Rams, the rule applied to the Los Angeles market, but it was relaxed in 2008 and all national radio broadcasts were available in that market on KLAC (Dial Global) and KFWB (Sports USA Radio) until the Rams returned to the market on KSPN in 2016.

 The NFL on Westwood One was not available on the NFL Game Pass (formerly Audio Pass) subscription service, though the network's prime time and playoff broadcasts became available beginning in the 2009 NFL season as a result of a new broadcast contract.
 All prime time and playoff broadcasts are carried on Sirius XM NFL Radio.
 Officially, games could not be streamed on internet radio by affiliates per NFL rules.

 In 2022, it was announced that Westwood One games will now be able to be streamed for free via their affiliates' digital platforms, as well as the NFL mobile app.

 Current terrestrial affiliates

 This is an incomplete list of NFL on Westwood One Sports terrestrial± affiliates across the United States.
-Programming is subject to local blackouts and other station programming.
+Programming is subject to local blackouts, their own game broadcasts for their local teams, and other station programming.